Japanese Studies» open the printable major» search for more Areas of Study

-Japanese at the University of Newcastle offers courses on the Japanese language, culture, and society, from undergraduate to PhD levels.
-At undergraduate level, the Japanese major sits in the BA and can be also studied concurrently with other programs as part of the Diploma of Languages.
+Japanese Studies at the University of Newcastle offers courses on the Japanese language, culture, and society, from undergraduate to PhD levels.
+At undergraduate level, the Japanese Studies major sits in the Bachelor of Arts and can be also studied concurrently with other programs as part of the Diploma of Languages.
 The Japanese language courses are designed to be followed sequentially, with students beginning their sequence at one of two entry points:

 Honours: Bachelor of Arts (Honours)